Till the Clouds Roll By: Home media

 The film is one of several MGM musicals – another being Royal Wedding – that entered the public domain 28 years after production because the studio did not renew the copyright registration.
-As such, it is one of the most widely circulated MGM musicals on home video.
+As such, it is one of the more widely circulated MGM musicals on home video.
 Warner Home Video gave it its first fully restored DVD release on April 25, 2006.

 Related films

-Till The Clouds Roll By was the first in a series of MGM biopics about Broadway composers: it was followed by Words and Music about Rodgers and Hart in 1948, Three Little Words about Kalmar and Ruby in 1950, and Deep in My Heart about Sigmund Romberg in 1954.
+Till The Clouds Roll By was the first in a series of MGM biopics about Broadway composers: It was followed by Words and Music about Rodgers and Hart in 1948, Three Little Words about Kalmar and Ruby in 1950, and Deep in My Heart about Sigmund Romberg in 1954.